 An in-depth analysis of prominent mental-health app Better Help, which had over half a million downloads in 2019 alone, exposed just how murky this industry can be.
 Better Help has an attractive model: For a flat rate of 40 USD per week, users can text, call, or video chat with a licensed counselor.
-It has used flashy marketing campaigns, signing on NBA players and YouTube influencers who call for destigmatizing mental-health treatment.
+It has used flashy marketing campaigns, signing on NBA players and YouTube influencers as spokespeople who call for destigmatizing mental-health treatment.

 Better Help claims to encrypt the content of communications between patient and counselor, but there is a wealth of other data that it tracks.
 For example, its signup process asks for users’ gender, age, and sexual orientation, as well as questions like if you’ve had suicidal thoughts.